 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-In the first year of Belshazzar king of Babylon, Daniel had a dream, and visions passed through his mind as he was lying on his bed.
-He wrote down the substance of his dream."
-NIV translation
+In the first year of Belshatzar king of Bavel, Dani'el had a dream and visions in his head, as he was lying on his bed.
+He wrote the dream down, and this is his account:

 In chapter 6, we saw that Darius the Mede had defeated Babylon but, here, Daniel takes us back to a dream that he had prior to the fall of Babylon.
 We are told that this dream happened during the first year of the reign of Belshazzar the grandson of Nebuchadnezzar.